seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **CLOTEN**
 Winning will put any man into courage.
 If I could
 get this foolish Imogen, I should have gold enough.
-It’s almost morning, is’t not?
+It's almost morning, is't not?

 **First Lord**
 Day, my lord.

 **CLOTEN**
 I would this music would come: I am advised to give
-her music o’ mornings; they say it will penetrate.
+her music o' mornings; they say it will penetrate.

 *Enter Musicians*

 Come on; tune: if you can penetrate her with your
-fingering, so; we’ll try with tongue too: if none
+fingering, so; we'll try with tongue too: if none
-will do, let her remain; but I’ll never give o’er.
+will do, let her remain; but I'll never give o'er.
 First, a very excellent good-conceited thing;
 after, a wonderful sweet air, with admirable rich
 words to it: and then let her consider.

 *SONG*

-Hark, hark! the lark at heaven’s gate sings,
+Hark, hark! the lark at heaven's gate sings,
-And Phoebus ’gins arise,
+And Phoebus 'gins arise,
 His steeds to water at those springs
 On chaliced flowers that lies;
 And winking Mary-buds begin